cybertec-postgresql/pgwatch2/README.md

 * 8080 - Management Web UI (monitored hosts, metrics, metrics configurations)
 * 8081 - Gatherer healthcheck / statistics on number of gathered metrics (JSON).
 * 3000 - Grafana dashboarding
-* 8086 - InfluxDB API
+* 8086 - InfluxDB API (when using the InfluxDB version)
-* 8088 - InfluxDB Backup port
+* 8088 - InfluxDB Backup port (when using the InfluxDB version)

 # The Admin Web UI